Liverpool spinout makes light of beam control

 New Start up D-Beam joins the STFC CERN Business Incubation Centre

 A light detector that tells you exactly where and when you lost a tiny particle in a kilometre-long accelerator is the first commercial device to be developed by D-Beam, a spinout from the QUASAR Group.
+AVA Coordinator Professor Carsten Welsch, is one of the two D-Beam founders.
 The start-up has world leading expertise in beam diagnostic and has become one of the first companies to join the STFC CERN Business Incubation Centre (STFC CERN BIC).
-Professor Carsten Welsch, is one of the two D-Beam founders, leader of the QUASAR Group and Head of Physics at the University of Liverpool.
-He explains how frustration led him to set-up the company: "So far, we have developed beam diagnostic devices as prototypes, have developed them, built them, tested them, shown that they are working, but then we had to let the technology go because a university group should not oversee producing specific instruments for wider markets.
+Prof Welsch, leader of the QUASAR Group and Head of Physics at the University of Liverpool, explains how frustration led him to set-up the company: "So far, we have developed beam diagnostic devices as prototypes, have developed them, built them, tested them, shown that they are working, but then we had to let the technology go because a university group should not oversee producing specific instruments for wider markets.
 D-Beam will be able to translate cutting edge research into commercially available tools that will improve our understanding and control of particle beams."

 Particle beams are used in cancer treatment, such as the new proton therapy service due to open Liverpool’s Knowledge Quarter in 2019 as announced recently, as well as facilities such as the Large Hadron Collider and European Spallation Source.
 This is an emerging area and D-Beam will offer a step-change in precision for the hundreds of large accelerators and synchrotron light sources that are currently in operation worldwide.